pfdubois/BridgeBidding/source/Slam.rst

 you were going to bid, except bid it at the six level instead, but not past six trumps.
 For example, playing 1430, 1♥︎ – 4N – 6♦︎ would show zero or three plus a useful void,
 and 1♥︎ – 4N – 6♥︎ would show two with a void.
-You don't have room to show if you do or don't have the Q♥︎ since you can't bid past 6♥︎.
+You don't have room to show if you do or don't have the ♥︎Q since you can't bid past 6♥︎.

 The second method is: